 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where glikinite typically forms.
+Look in fumarolic deposits country, the host setting where glikinite typically forms.
 If you start seeing zincite, hematite, tenorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.